gfornari/print-math-unipd/README.md

 # print-math-unipd
-A tool to easily print PDFs in the Math labs in the University of Padua.
+A tool to easily print PDFs in the Math labs of the University of Padua.

 ## Usage
 Make sure it's executable: